GayatriKrishna0712/Pan-Card-Detector/README.md

 # What is meant by Structural Similarity Index?

-Structural imilarities means structure of image is compared to that image and the difference between the images in noted as a similarity index score
+Structural Similarities means structure of image is compared to that image and the difference between the images in noted as a similarity index score.